-UNDP Seoul Policy Centre will organize a series of environment-themed webinars focusing on 'Building Back Better'.
-The upcoming webinar on 28 May will focus on:
+UNDP Seoul Policy Centre is organizing a series of environment-themed webinars focusing on 'Building Back Better'.

 Building Back Better: Green New Deal in Korea and Elsewhere